Rocket mass heater: Batch-box style

 More recent alternate developments have instituted a batch-fed horizontal firebox called "batch box", which feeds into the vertical heat riser or secondary combustion chamber.
 Compared to a conventional J-tube style RMH, a batch-box style RMH can be loaded with more wood at once so that it can run by itself for a longer period of time.
 The horizontal duct flow through the mass may be replaced by a heavy "bell" of larger cross section where the hot gases slow and stratify, where the cooled gases exit near the bottom as in some masonry heaters.
 To allow proper airflow, the vertical port at the back of the box should never be blocked.
 Compared to j-tube style RMH, it can take more time to build a batch-box style RMH.

 Cob style

 The heat riser of a cob style rocket mass heater is made of cob, which is a clay and sand mixture reinforced with straw.
 Because of the relatively low thermal conductivity, a mass consisting of cob can absorb heat and retain it for a longer period.
-This allows cob-style rocket mass heaters to warm a space for several days after the fire has stopped, thereby reducing amount of wood needed.